-- Positive time outs — When used correctly, these give your child time to calm down and regroup.
-Timeouts should not be used as punishment, but as a chance for children to correct their behavior and learn from their mistakes.
+- Positive timeouts — When used correctly, timeouts give your child time to calm down and regroup.
+Timeouts should not be used as punishment but as a chance for children to correct their behavior and learn from their mistakes.
 Tell your child to take some time to calm down.
 Provide them with a private space, a special toy or a manipulative, soft pillow or blanket to help them cool down.
 Positive timeouts work well for parents, too.
 When everyone is ready to talk about what happened, you can sit down with your child to discuss the situation and behavior.

 Stages of positive discipline

-Try to keep your tot happy by creating a safe environment to play inside your home and by establishing routines based on your child’s needs.
+Try to keep your child happy by creating a safe environment to play inside your home and by establishing routines based on your child’s needs.
 Use the following positive discipline techniques:

 - Redirect unwanted behavior.
 Infants and toddlers are too young to understand timeouts and should never be left alone.
-Instead, draw your child’s attention to something positive.
+Instead, draw your child’s attention to a positive activity.

 - Ignore misbehavior when it’s safe to do so.